SynPmk/Quantum_Computation_and_Optimization/README.md

-Quantum Computation and Optimization
+# Quantum Computation and Optimization

-A demonstration of Quantum Computing Advantage using the Bernstein-Vazirani algorithm to achieve a constant $O(1)$ time complexity.
+A demonstration of Quantum Computing Advantage using the Bernstein-Vazirani algorithm to achieve a constant O(1) time complexity, over a Classical Computing Technique which takes O(n) time complexity.

+This project has been independently designed and implemented by me as a self-initiated study project.

+It has been developed as part of my independent learning journey in quantum methodologies.

+Tools used : Python(Matplotlib and Qiskit), Google Colab

 # Quantum Solver Project

-## Run the Notebook

 Click below to open and run the code directly in Google Colab: